-In FY 2019, CMS continued the sharing of educational training tools for MA and Part D plans on the Health Plan Management System (HPMS).
+In FY 2020, CMS continued the sharing of educational training tools for MA and Part D plans on the HPMS.
 MA and Part D plans are able to access educational presentations, fact sheets, and booklets on the same HPMS platform where CMS makes available other pertinent information such as CMS communications, operational information, and policy materials.

-CMS also led the development of multiple training events in FY 2019, pertaining to current Medicare Parts C and Part D fraud schemes; fraud prevention techniques; and anti-fraud, waste, and abuse activities.
-The training events consisted of the following:
+CMS also led the development of multiple training events in FY 2020, pertaining to current Medicare Parts C and Part D fraud schemes; fraud prevention techniques; and anti-fraud, waste, and abuse activities.
+A total of 5 training events took place during FY 2020, which consisted of the following: